arcaderepairman/simple-sinatra/README.md

   Setup your server access key (filename : rea_access_key.pem contained in the submission email)
   ----------------------------

   To access the AWS hosts you will need a copy of the server access key.
-The default location for this is in your homedir.( ~ )
+  The default location for this is in your homedir ( ~/ )
   You can modify the default path via editing AWS_SERVER_SSH_KEY_FILE variable directly within the make file.